Top 22 World’s Biggest And Largest Container Ships in 2024

 9. MSC Gulsun

-MSC Gulsun is the 8th biggest container ship in the world, operated by the Mediterranean Shipping Company.
-It was one of the first vessels in history which could transport 24 container rows side by side owing to its massive breadth of 62 meters.
+MSC Gulsun Vessel is operated by the Mediterranean Shipping Company.
+Owing to its massive breadth of 62 meters, it was one of the first vessels in history to transport 24 container rows side by side.

 It has a capacity of 23,756 TEUs and a length of 399.9 meters.

 It was built by Samsung Heavy Industries and is registered in Panama.
-It is equipped with a dual-tower fire fighting system and is such designed that the increased container carrying capacity leads to a reduction in overall carbon footprint.
+It is equipped with a dual-tower fire fighting system and designed so that the increased container carrying capacity reduces the overall carbon footprint.

 10. Berlin Express

-Boasting a capacity of 23,660 TEU, this engineering marvel is one of the biggest containerships in the world.
-It is fuelled by LNG and has a type-B tank with an 18,900 cubic metre capacity.
+This engineering marvel is one of the biggest containerships in the world.
+It has a capacity of 23,660 TEU and is fuelled by LNG.
+It has a type-B tank with an 18,900 cubic metre capacity.

-It is the world’s first ship which uses high-manganese steel and also has the DNV Cyber Secure class notation.
+It is the world’s first ship to use high-manganese steel and has the DNV Cyber Secure class notation.

-It is 400 m long and 61 m broad, and with its 11 sister ships, Hapag-Lloyd will launch a new Hamburg Express Class whose special feature will be the propulsion system.
+It is 400 m long and 61 m broad.
+With its 11 sister ships, Hapag-Lloyd will launch a new Hamburg Express Class, the special feature of which will be the propulsion system.

 This class of ships would be equipped with dual-fuel technology, enabling them to run on LNH and future non-fossil fuels like e-methane.
 Berlin Express has a MAN main engine with an output of more than 75,000 KW, allowing it to attain a cruising speed of 22 knots.